oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 geothermal collectors are filled with water, provided that the ground temperature is high enough throughout the year, such as in :cite:`Chen2015`.

-The model using NH3 as refrigerant (Referenz NH3 Modell) and the model using R410A as refrigerant (Referenz R410A Modell) differ in the fluid definition and the specification of the starting values only.
-The definition of the starting values is necessary to obtain a numerical solution for the first calculation without an inital path.
-In this tutorial, the given code examples are only given for the example with NH3 as refrigerant.

 The following parameter specifications were made for the design case
 calculation: